Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 <a name="about-css-selectors">
 <h2><img src="../new-icon.png" width="48" height="48">About CSS selectors</h2>

+IDs, classes, and other information about elements are established in HTML.
-A CSS selector is a pattern used to select matching elements in the DOM.
+Your Dart code can use this information to get elements using a CSS selector&mdash;a pattern used to select matching elements in the DOM.
-It is a tactic for allowing
-the CSS, HTML, and Dart code
-to refer to the same objects.
+CSS selectors allow the CSS, HTML, and Dart code to refer to the same objects.
 Commonly, a selector specifies an ID, an HTML element type,